aklomp/base64/README.md

 }
 ```

-Also see `main.c` for a simple re-implementation of the `base64` utility.
-A
+Also see `bin/base64.c` for a simple re-implementation of the `base64` utility.
-file or standard input is fed through the encoder/decoder, and the output is
+A file or standard input is fed through the encoder/decoder, and the output is
 written to standard output.

 ## Tests